Kevin's Therapy Story: How BetterHelp Rebuilt My Trust In Therapy

 The cost of BetterHelp may vary depending on a variety of factors, including a person’s location, therapy needs, preferences, and therapist availability.
 Generally, patients can expect to pay between $70 and $100 a week with BetterHelp.
 Your weekly subscription includes one live session with your therapist, digital worksheets, messaging in between sessions, and access to group sessions.

-Some BetterHelp therapists may accept insurance (state limited); however, the cost, even without insurance, may be comparable to traditional therapy.
+Some BetterHelp therapists may accept insurance (state limited); however, the cost, even without insurance, may be less than traditional therapy.
 Online therapists generally have lower overhead costs due to not having a building or office staff to pay for.
 BetterHelp is also accepted by health savings accounts (HSAs) and flexible spending accounts (FSAs), which can provide individuals with tax benefits and may allow for additional cost savings.

 Getting started with BetterHelp